stefanserkin/TRecRegistrationURLs/README.md

     - Alternatively, add the following access to an existing permission set:
         - **Apex Class**: `TRecRegistrationUrlBuilderCtrl`
         - **Custom Permission**: `Can Get Public Registration URL`

+## License
+This package is licensed under the MIT License.
+See the [LICENSE](LICENSE.txt) file for more information.